purpleclay/go-overlay/README.md

 ]
 ```

-Then use it in any Nix expression:
+Then use in any expression:

 ```nix
 let